-- 5. Optical analysis of the resulting gradients using a digital camera. - The HBSS/thrombocyte/blood plasma supernatant is carefully pipetted off to approx. 1 cm above the MNC ring. - The MNC is carefully transferred to a fresh 50 mL vessel using a 10 mL pipette.
+- 6. The HBSS/thrombocyte/blood plasma supernatant is carefully pipetted off to approx. 1 cm above the MNC ring. - 7.
+The MNC is carefully transferred to a fresh 50 mL vessel using a 10 mL pipette.
 All the steps are performed on ice and no more than 20 mL per vessel is processed. - 8.
 HBSS is used to top up the level to 50 mL.
-The mixture is shaken to mix it thoroughly and centrifuged with the brake switched on (10 min, 1600 rpm, $440 \times g$). - 9.
-When the supernatant has been removed by pipette, the pellet is resuspended in 1 mL HBSS and step 8 (centrifugation) is repeated. - 10.
-Finally, the supernatant is removed with a pipette and the cells are resuspended using 5 mL culture medium.
+The mixture is shaken to mix it thoroughly and centrifuged with the brake switched on (10 min, 1,600 rpm, $440 \times g$). - 9 When the supernatant has been removed by pipette, the pellet is resuspended in 1 mL HBSS and step 8 (centrifugation) is repeated. - 10.
+Finally, the supernatant is removed by pipette and the cells are absorbed by 5 mL culture medium.
 The number of the cells is counted (Neubauer counting chamber) and their size is determined.
 For this purpose, 50 μ L of the cell suspension is mixed with 10 mL counting fluid (Isoton II, Beckmann Coulter, Krefeld) and analyzed in a Coulter Channelyzer 256 (Beckmann Coulter, Krefeld).